aayes89/jRDesktop/README.md

 # jRDesktop
 Remote Desktop Server for Java

-Java implementation for screenshot, terminal access and keystroke handling using a web browser as the interface when there is no headless environment.
+Java implementation for screenshot, terminal access and keystroke handling using a web browser or console "terminal" as the interface when there is no headless environment.

 Needs some improvements in handling keystrokes and combinations.
 Screenshots are taken through the Robot class.